Administration support staff in schools pay equity claim

 NZEI Te Riu Roa raised a claim with the Secretary for Education on behalf of administration staff, arguing that the work they do has been and continues to be undervalued.

-It is thought that the work of administration staff is undervalued due to the fact that they are currently and historically female dominated.
+It is thought that the work of administration staff is undervalued because they are currently and historically female dominated.
 It is therefore possible that some aspects of the skills, knowledge and interests required to carry out the work are less visible, and so not always recognised and equitably remunerated.

 The claim seeks to uncover these skills, consider the work done alongside demands and working conditions and compare them against male dominated comparators.